isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 <p>The Direct School Admission (DSA) Exercise allows schools to offer places to suitable students with outstanding talent areas before the release of their PSLE exam results.
 TKGS invites Primary 6 students who have the ability and potential to meet our listed criteria below to apply.</p>

 <h5><b><u>Criteria</u></b></h5>
-Applicants should fulfil the criteria listed in the talent in special areas below<br><br>
+Applicants should fulfil the criteria listed in the talent in special areas below.<br><br>

 <b>1.
 Talent in Special Areas</b>
 <table>